sarah-adewale/hellokene1.0/README.md

 ## Server: Node, Express

 #### Why was this stack chosen?
 I used the MVC (Model, View, Controller) Architecture for my backend.
 MVC is an architectural design pattern used in web development.
-MVC helped me with structure and separation of concerns.
-I have my database and passport method in the config folder.
-My server method in the controller folder.
-The model folder has the database schema.
-My view in the view folder (used partial to handle reusable pieces of code).
-Public folder has all my styles(tailwind and custom css).
-I have my routes in the routes folder and basically connected everything in my server.js file.
+MVC was used for  structure and separation of concerns.

 Node is a pretty lightweight server choice and can be spun up fairly easily.
 I needed a backend that could send a different response based on the result of another controller.

-By using Express' built in middleware architecture we could cleanly write fallbacks.
-MongoDB is used to handle databases, on venddir although users can browse through different vendors without signing in, when a user signs in, mongoDB is used to handle the user tables.
-I used Mongoose to handle my database schema.
+By using Express' built in middleware architecture i could cleanly write fallbacks.

 ## Optimizations